Why publish personal information, pay more and make your assets easy for creditors to seize?

 Your LLC can be formed online.
 An operating agreement is not required and close LLCs are allowed.

 The only time you won't require one is if you are solely using the LLC to title assets.
 If you intend on opening a bank, have more than one member, or have employees, then you will need one.
-We can handle this for you or you can read our guide for obtaining it in your own here.
+We can handle this for you or you can read our guide for obtaining your EIN here.
 The whole process takes about 20m.

 You are not required to have an operating agreement in Wyoming.
-There are good reasons to still have one though:
+There are reasons to still have one, though:

 We provide different operating agreements depending on whether you have one owner or multiple and if you are professionally managed.
-We don't believe one size fits all and are happy to help you find the agreement which best fits your needs.
+Learn more about LLC operating agreements here.

 There are many reasons to desire private ownership - it is not unnatural or a sign of being up to no good.
-Have you considered hanging a billboard around your neck which displayed your net worth and account numbers?
+Have you considered advertising your net worth and account numbers?
 Of course not, so why make your business affairs viewable to everybody?

 Limited liability companies offer the ability to be taxed as disregarded entities, partnerships, s-corps and c-corps.
 This flexibility lets you choose the best option for your situation.
 Wyoming does not require an annual tax filing.
 This makes the state popular for holding companies.

 Nevada does not have statutes written specifically for Single Member LLCs.
-This means you have less protection and more uncertainty when seeking asset protection.
+This means you have less protection and more uncertainty when seeking asset protection, not just for individuals but holding companies and subsidiaries as well.

 Nevada LLCs were popular, until fees increased for seven straight years.
 Now, our total price is LESS than just the Nevada Secretary of State fees.
-You will pay $300 in state fees BEFORE you find and pay for a service like ours.
+You will pay $425 in state fees BEFORE you find and pay for a service like ours.
+Learn more about Wyoming compared to Nevada and Delaware here.

 Wyoming's Secretary of State only charges $50 per year to keep your company open.
 There is even a 60 day grace period for failing to file your annual report on time.
 Inside of this period there are no penalties.